Old Manor Hospital, Salisbury: Attendant/nurse training

-There is no formal training recorded for attendants in Fisherton House Asylum until 1923 when the Medico-Psychological Association (later Royal Medico-Psychological Association) produced the seventh edition of their manual "For the Attendants on the Insane".
-The new edition was entitled "The Handbook for Mental Nurses".
-At that time attendants worked 76 hours each week and anyone who wished to study was obliged to attend weekly lectures given by the doctors out of work hours.
-After study based on "The Red Handbook" attendants were encouraged to take an RMPA examination of 7 or 8 questions, a practical test and an oral exam.
-At the end of three years and exam results permitting the candidates were awarded an RMPA certificate of competence.
+There is no formal training recorded for attendants in Fisherton House Asylum until 1923, when the Medico-Psychological Association (later Royal Medico-Psychological Association) produced the seventh edition of their manual "For the Attendants on the Insane".
+The new edition was titled "The Handbook for Mental Nurses".
+At that time, attendants worked 76 hours each week and anyone who wished to study was obliged to attend weekly lectures given by the doctors out of work hours.
+After study based on "The Red Handbook", attendants were encouraged to take an RMPA examination of seven or eight questions, a practical test and an oral exam.
+At the end of three years, exam results permitting, the candidates were awarded an RMPA certificate of competence.

-Following World War II the General Nursing Council developed a training course for mental nurses.
+Following the Second World War, the General Nursing Council developed a training course for mental nurses.
 It was similar to the RMPA course in that it had an exam at the end of the first year and a 'final' exam after three years.
 The successful candidates became Registered Mental Nurses (RMN).
 Previous holders of the RMPA qualification were able to transfer to the RMN register.
-In 1954, when the Old Manor Hospital was amalgamated into the National Health Service it came under the management remit of Knowle Hospital in Fareham, Hampshire.
-The training of nurses from the Old Manor was transferred to Knowle Hospital.
-The initial 12 weeks of training was a residential course at Knowle Hospital followed by sessions at the Old Manor under the supervision of tutors.
-By 1960 the Old Manor had its own education department, which administered the whole 3 years training.
+In 1954, when the Old Manor Hospital was amalgamated into the National Health Service, it came under the management remit of Knowle Hospital in Fareham, Hampshire, and the training of nurses from the Old Manor was transferred to Knowle Hospital.
+The initial 12 weeks of training was a residential course at Knowle Hospital, followed by sessions at the Old Manor under the supervision of tutors.
+By 1960, the Old Manor had its own education department which administered the full three years training.

-In 1974 a reorganisation of the National Health Service placed the Old Manor Hospital within the Salisbury Group of Hospitals within the Salisbury Health District and the nurses' training under the aegis of the Salisbury School of Nursing.
+In 1974, a reorganisation of the National Health Service placed the Old Manor Hospital within the Salisbury Group of Hospitals within the Salisbury Health District, and the nurses' training under the aegis of the Salisbury School of Nursing.